raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. The next step is to edit face2 to change the mouth from closed to open.
 With face2 selected, click on the **edit** button to open the paint editor.

 1. Erase the mouth using a paintbrush tool or an erase tool and then replace it with an open mouth.
-When you are happy with your sprite costume click **Ok**.
+When you are happy with your sprite costume click **OK**.

 1. To animate your sprite to switch between costumes, you will need to click on the **Scripts tab** of your sprite.
 Drag the control block `when green flag clicked` from the blocks palette to the scripts area.